 The Hungarian DPA describes two scenarios in which an amicable settlement is conceivable.
 The first refers to a settlement in the context of the 'data protection administrative procedure', which would require approval by the DPA to be valid.
-187 The second is described as some form of an amicable settlement in a broader sense, whereby a case is closed 'amicably' if the data controller complies after communication with the DPA.
-188 The authority notes that this has an impact on the right to an effective judicial remedy, but clarifies that it 'does not deem this controversial' because this would not apply to formal complaints, but to inquiries.
-189
+The second is described as some form of an amicable settlement in a broader sense, whereby a case is closed 'amicably' if the data controller complies after communication with the DPA.
+The authority notes that this has an impact on the right to an effective judicial remedy, but clarifies that it 'does not deem this controversial' because this would not apply to formal complaints, but to inquiries.

 The Finnish DPA indicates that it has not identified any provisions in Finnish administrative law that would require the authority to take a binding decision in case of 'amicable settlement'.
 The DPA uses the term to refer to the cases where the complainant is satisfied with the actions taken by the controller, and the complaint 'could be deemed as withdrawn'.

-191 illustrating its advantages.
+In its annual reports, the Irish DPA repeatedly celebrates the possibility provided under Irish law to endeavour to resolve complaints 'amicably', and it provides examples presumably illustrating its advantages.
 The Irish DPA connects its emphasis on amicable resolution to a means of 'doing more, for more'.
-192 There are many ways in which a complaint might be amicably resolved, according to the Irish DPA: 'in some cases, this could involve a gesture on the part of the data controller, or the issuing of an apology, but equally a complaint might also be resolved through the clarification of an issue to the satisfaction of both parties'.
-193
+There are many ways in which a complaint might be amicably resolved, according to the Irish DPA: 'in some cases, this could involve a gesture on the part of the data controller, or the issuing of an apology, but equally a complaint might also be resolved through the clarification of an issue to the satisfaction of both parties.